 In order to support documentary credit closure, we will submit the messages below:

-DocumentationCreditApplicationCancellationRequest
+DocumentaryCreditCancellationRequest

 The applicant submits the message to the issuing bank in order to set forth the request of canceling the documentary credit.
 The message is then forwarded by the issuing bank to the advising bank for notification.

-DocumentationCreditApplicationCancellationAdvice
+DocumentaryCreditCancellationAdvice

-The DocumentationCreditApplicationCancellationAdvice message is sent by the advising bank to the beneficiary to notify that the applicant has requested cancellation of the documentary credit.
+The DocumentaryCreditCancellationAdvice message is sent by the advising bank to the beneficiary to notify that the applicant has requested cancellation of the documentary credit.

-DocumentationCreditApplicationCancellationResponse
+DocumentaryCreditCancellationResponse

-The DocumentationCreditApplicationCancellationResponse message is sent by the beneficiary to the advising bank to inform if the beneficiary accepts the cancellation request raised by the applicant.
+The DocumentaryCreditCancellationResponse message is sent by the beneficiary to the advising bank to inform if the beneficiary accepts the cancellation request raised by the applicant.

 The message is also forwarded from the advising bank to the issuing bank to inform on beneficiary’s acceptance or refusal of the cancellation request.